FroMage/redpipe/docs/index.md

 ### Writing your own template renderer

-You can write your own template renderer by declaring a `META-INF/services/org.vertxrs.engine.template.TemplateRenderer` file in your
+You can write your own template renderer by declaring a `META-INF/services/net.redpipe.engine.template.TemplateRenderer` file in your
-`src/main/resources` folder, containing the name of the class that extends the `org.vertxrs.engine.template.TemplateRenderer` interface.
+`src/main/resources` folder, containing the name of the class that extends the `net.redpipe.engine.template.TemplateRenderer` interface.

 For example, this is the FreeMarker renderer, which simply wraps the [Vert.x Web support for freemarker](https://github.com/vert-x3/vertx-web/tree/master/vertx-template-engines/vertx-web-templ-freemarker):